Monday, November 5, 2018

 The Mint Guide suggests you need to run

-# tlp start
+# tlp startonce to start it.

 I don't use my laptop very much at the moment so I haven't been able to test it.
 At some point I will try to get round to doing a test and post an update, but if you find laptop battery life is poor compared to Windows, maybe try this.